derkgort/sensu-puppet/REFERENCE.md

 #### Parameters

-The following parameters are available in the `sensu::agent` class.
+The following parameters are available in the `sensugo::agent` class.

 ##### `version`